-I created Digital TV Breakfast in response to game designer Jamie Fenton’s foundational 1978 glitch art piece titled Digital TV Dinner, made with Raul Zaritsky and Dick Ainsworth.
+I created Digital TV Breakfast in response to game designer Jamie Faye Fenton’s foundational 1978 glitch art piece titled Digital TV Dinner, made with Raul Zaritsky and Dick Ainsworth.
 The original artwork was made using a home video game console, the Bally Astrocade, which creates a beautiful display of glitch images upon “banging it with your fist.”
-In Digital TV Breakfast, I consider the ways that this art piece re-focuses the history of digital glitch and new media art in everyday, home spaces and their intersections with histories of transgender game design.
+In Digital TV Breakfast, I consider the ways that this art piece re-focuses the history of digital glitch and new media art in everyday, home spaces and their intersections with histories of transgender media and game design.

 The Doctor Will See You Now

 I am the Project Lead and Lead Artist for The Doctor Will See You Now, a video game about being queer, non-binary, and trans in the American healthcare system.
 The Doctor Will See You Now examines feelings of belonging and estrangement, comfort and discomfort, and invisibility and hypervisibility , and how these experiences of disempowerment in the healthcare system can be intersectional across race, gender, sexuality, class, nationality, citizenship and age.